What Is Continuous Integration Software and How Does It Work?

 Smoother collaboration and fewer merge conflicts

 CI tools provide an environment where developers can collaborate without interrupting each other.
-Code integration is non-disruptive, reducing potential conflicts that occur when merging changes from different contributors.
+Code integration is non-disruptive.
+This reduces potential conflicts that occur when merging changes from different contributors.
 Automated testing and version control ensure all team members have real-time change updates.
-In this regard, communication and coordination are enhanced, making teamwork more effective.
+In this regard, communication and coordination are enhanced.
+This makes teamwork more effective.

 Faster releases and shorter lead time